University of Detroit Mercy (UDM)

 Holidays and vacation time

-You’ll get the following 8 holidays off each year: New Year’s Day, Martin Luther King Day, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Day and Easter.
+You’ll get the following 9 holidays off each year: New Year’s Day, Martin Luther King Day, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Day, Good Friday, and Easter.

-In addition to vacations, you’ll have 20 clinical days off during the program.
-You must take at least 7 of those days as a block of time (ex: during Spring Break, week after Christmas, etc.).
+In addition to holidays, you’ll have 20 clinical days off during the program.
+You must take at least 10 of those days in a 1-week block of time (ex: during Spring Break, week after Christmas, etc.).
+The remaining 10 days can be taken as individual days.

 All information given on this site about University of Detroit Mercy’s Nurse Anesthetist Program was taken directly from their website.